AleXXCunha/AleXXCunha/README.md

 # Speak, friend, and enter! 👋
-### A passionate mechatronic engineer in search for ever-increasing professional growth
+### A passionate control and automation engineer in search for ever-increasing professional growth

 <i>Control and Automation Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
 I am constantly developing my skills and looking for ever-increasing professional growth.
 I have experience and a lot of interest in entrepreneurship and in the areas of building/residential automation.